Get access to everything we publish when you sign up for Outside+.

 First, it is always best to work directly with a physical therapist or strength coach that specializes in this area.
 The primary thing that is strong about me is my knowledge and grit when it comes to eating pizza.
 The Speed Legs routine is designed to be an introduction to more complex movements in a sustainable way, but it may not be optimal for each athlete.
 Please work with an expert if you can.

 Second, the Mountain Legs routine seems to work for almost every athlete over many years, increasing reps as needed.
 The Speed Legs routine is only for athletes who have evidence that they need it, whether from health issues or imbalances or weakness at higher outputs.
 When it comes to Speed Legs, if what you are doing ain’t at least slightly broke, don’t fix it.

 Do not do these exercises if you have had knee issues, or are currently dealing with any other injury.
 In fact, consult a doctor before doing anything new.
 I personally consulted a normal doctor, plus Dr. Dre.

 Third, my form sucks.
-We’re all in quarantine right now, and as much as Asher gave me form cues remotely, she is not a miracle worker.
-When needed, I’ll provide another link to proper form.
+As much as Asher gave me form cues remotely, she is not a miracle worker.
 But, hey, maybe the video of me will make it feel more accessible, like a toddler reading Shakespeare.